boudrejp/boudrejp.github.io/README.md

-# boudrejp.github.io
+# A Personal Website

-My personal website, full of different things that may or may not be related.
+This repository contains everything used to develop my own personal website, which can be found [here.](https://boudrejp/github.io)

+I'm using bootstrap for my main layout.